eddieantonio/cmput296/lab-1.md

 For example, the character `ñ` is used in the Spanish alphabet.
 Its Unicode *code point* is **U+00F1**.
 Encoded in UTF-8, its bytes (in hexadecimal) are: **C3 B1**.
 Therefore, a URL with an `ñ` will contain the sequence `%c3%b1`.
-For example, I have a picture in that directoy called `buñuelos.jpg`.
+For example, I have a picture in that directory called `buñuelos.jpg`.
 Its URL is `http://eddieantonio.ca/cmput296/lab-1/bu%C3%B1uelos.jpg`.